 The Department of Molecular Genetics and its graduate program operates in the context of the Temerty Faculty of Medicine, the School of Graduate Studies, and the University of Toronto; all of which have fully committed to principles and programs for equity and diversity.
 We encourage all members of our community, especially our graduate students, to learn more about equity initiatives around campus through the Temerty Faculty of Medicine's Office of Inclusion and Diversity, and the University of Toronto's Anti-Racism and Cultural Diversity Office.

-TFoM Office of Inclusion and Diversity (OID):

-https://temertymedicine.utoronto.ca/equity-diversity-and-inclusion-temerty-facultymedicine

-University of Toronto Anti-Racism and Cultural Diversity Office (ARCDO): https://antiracism.utoronto.ca/
+To learn more, visit the pages of the TFoM Office of Inclusion and Diversity (OID) and University of Toronto Anti-Racism and Cultural Diversity Office (ARCDO).

 ROTATIONS